Lillard scores 50, Blazers rally past Pelicans 125-124

 Pelicans: New Orleans won all four of the games against the Blazers last season. … The Pelicans were coming off a 135-115 victory Sunday over the Los Angeles Clippers. … It was Ball’s second double-double this season.

-Trail Blazers: Portland was coming off a 114-112 loss at Minnesota on Sunday. … Lillard surpassed 16,000 career points and 4,000 assists, joining just three other players — Oscar Robertson, Larry Bird LeBron James — to reach those marks in their first nine seasons. … Lillard has five 40-point games this season.
+Trail Blazers: Portland was coming off a 114-112 loss at Minnesota on Sunday. … Lillard surpassed 16,000 career points and 4,000 assists, joining just three other players — Oscar Robertson, Larry Bird LeBron James — to reach those marks in their first nine seasons. … It was Lillard’s fifth game this season with 40 or more points, most in the NBA. … Lillard was 18-for-18 from the line.

 UP NEXT